csyork19/NBA-Analytics/README.md

 ## About

-NBA-Analytics is a simple program that allows users to view nba team rosters and each player's statistics via command line.
+NBA-Analytics is a simple program that allows users to view NBA team rosters and each player's statistics via command line.
+The statistics consist of a player's points per game (ppg), total rebounds per game (trb), assists (ast), field goal percentage (fg%), three point percentage (fg3%), and a few other categories.

 1. Prerequisites